This post will be 100% spoilers because I hated the ending of the book and thus I need to rant lengthily about it. Consider yourself warned.

 I just couldn’t deal with how DUMB Bruno is.
 He seems just intentionally dense, completely misunderstanding everything, no matter how many times they are explained to him.

 Also, there are other things going on in the background of the story that were kind of miscellaneous.
 For instance, I’m pretty sure Bruno’s mother was having an affair with the seventeen-year-old soldier who was stationed at Auschwitz.
 But, since you only see it through Bruno’s (not very bright) eyes, there is no way to know for sure.

 The thing is, there are so many moving, excellently-written Holocaust books (massive plug for The Book Thief here), while this one just annoyed me to no end.
 When the last track finished, I think I actually rolled my eyes.

-It’s hard to write negatively about a Holocaust book without seeming like a completely heartless jerk (and maybe I am), but I don’t feel like that’s why I didn’t like the book.
+It’s hard to write negatively about a Holocaust book without seeming like a completely heartless jerk (and maybe I am), but I don’t feel like that’s why I didn’t like The Boy in the Striped Pajamas book.
 I just didn’t like it because I felt like it wasn’t very well-done, and I felt totally manipulated as a reader.
 And now I feel like I have to defend myself and say things like, “I really do believe the Holocaust happened!
 I swear!” and “I think what Hitler did was unconscionable!
 Promise!”

 And really, that irritates me even more.
 Because all I want to do is point a finger at The Boy in the Striped Pajamas book and say “You just aren’t very good.
 And I won’t recommend you.”